-3.2.
-Determination of the ratio of automatic FRR and manual mFRR
+3.2.6.2 Determination of the ratio of automatic FRR and manual mFRR

-Elia determines the ratio of automatic FRR (hereafter referred to as aFRR), manual FRR (hereafter referred to as mFRR), together with the time for full activation of automatic FRR and the time for full activation of manual FRR in order to respect the FRCE target parameters in accordance with Article 157(2.b).
+In line with Article 157(2)c of the SOGL, Elia determines the ratio of automatic FRR (hereafter referred to as aFRR), manual FRR (hereafter referred to as mFRR), together with the time for full activation of automatic FRR and the time for full activation of manual FRR in order to respect the FRCE target parameters in accordance with Article 157(2.b).
 For this purpose, the time for full activation of automatic FRR of an LFC block and the time for full activation of manual FRR of the LFC block shall not exceed the frequency recovery time.
-Compliant with these specifications, the time for full activation is determined in accordance with

-Article 11 of the LFCBOA, at maximal 7.5 minutes and 15.0 minutes, respectively for aFRR and mFRR balancing capacity.
+Compliant with these specifications, the time for full activation is determined in accordance with Article 11 of the LFCBOA, at maximum 7.5 minutes and 15 minutes (and planned to be reduced to 5 minutes and 12.5 minutes)13, respectively for aFRR and mFRR-balancing capacity...

-Elia uses a 'static' probabilistic method to dimension the aFRR needs, based on a time series of two years of expected variations between quarter-hours of LFC block imbalances.
-This means the result of the aFRR dimensioning is fixed as from this article enters into force until a new article enters into force by means of a new version of the LFCBOA.
-After the aFRR needs are determined, the mFRR needs can be calculated dynamically as the difference between total dynamic FRR needs and the static aFRR needs.
+In line with Article 157(2)c of the SOGL, Elia uses a 'static' determined the aFRR reserve capacity based on a dynamic probabilistic method to dimension the aFRR needs, based on a time series of two years of expected variations between quarter-hours of LFC block imbalances.
+This means the result of the methodology, recommended in its aFRR dimensioning is fixed as from this article enters into force until a new article enters into force by means of a new version of study published in 2020.
+In line with Article 157(2)b specifying that TSOs of a LFC block in the CE and Nordic synchronous areas shall determine the LFCBOA.
+After the aFRR needs are determined, reserve capacity on FRR of the LFC block sufficient to respect the mFRR needs can be calculated dynamically ascurrent FRCE target parameters in Article 128, Elia complemented the difference between total dynamic FRR needs and the static aFRR needs.